Denz001/Pomodoro-Timer/README.md

 # Pomodoro-Timer
-A very basic pomodoro timer
+A very basic pomodoro timer.
+I thank W3Schools and Youtube for making the javascipt make sense.